Nerbyk/accommodation-bot/README.md

 # accomodation bot
 Private rails-based telegram bot for students of Brno University of Technologies.
 # About
 This bot provides access to Database of students living in University Accommodation.
-Database forms via The database is formed through POST requests on the website of the information system, which can only be accessed by students living in university dormitories.
+Database forms via POST requests on the website of the information system, which can only be accessed by students living in university dormitories.

 User Interface was implemented via telegram-bot connected to Ruby on Rails.
 Two access points - a User and an Administrator to control access with requests sent when a new user starts the bot.